What is sleepwalking?

 Sometimes, steps as simple as improving sleep hygiene can help.
 This can include going to bed at a consistent time every night, creating a relaxing routine before bedtime, and getting your room at a comfortable temperature that’s neither too cold nor too hot.

 In some cases, hypnosis therapy has helped people stop sleepwalking.
-Other times, medicines, such as sedative-hypnotics or antidepressants, do the trick.
+Other times, medicines, such as sedative-hypnotics or antidepressants can help.
 You’ll want to talk with your doctor about the right strategy for you.

 The best way to prevent sleepwalking is to get a better night’s sleep.
 In some cases, stress or certain medications can contribute to sleepwalking.
 You can try steps to manage your stress, like reading a book or taking a warm bath before bedtime.
-Regular exercise can also help you sleep better, but it’s best done at least five or six hours before bedtime.
+Regular exercise can also help you sleep better, but it’s best done at least 5 to 6 hours before bedtime.

 For children who sleepwalk, it’s a good idea to avoid using bunk beds.
 Locking doors and windows is also a strategy to promote safety.
 It also might be wise to install gates at the top of staircases to prevent dangerous falls.

 Alcohol use can sometimes trigger sleepwalking episodes.
 Avoiding alcohol might help to prevent sleepwalking in some people.
 Instead, create a relaxing bedtime routine that doesn’t include alcohol.

 Sleepwalking refers to a type of sleep disorder that involves walking while in a deep sleep.
 Sleepwalking can be dangerous not only to the person performing the sleepwalking, but to others in the home.